hjilke/DeepDocClassifier/README.md

 # Model

-The DeepDocClassifier is based on a pretrained *AlexNet*, that was initially trained on imagenet (1000 classes).
+The *DeepDocClassifier* is based on a pretrained *AlexNet*, that was initially trained on imagenet (1000 classes).
 To adapt the network for Tobacco3482 dataset we have to change the last layer of the *AlexNet* and replace it with a fully connected layer that has only 10 hidden units.

 My reimplementation of the model ([DeepDocClassifier](model.py)) swaps the last layer of the *AlexNet* and replaces it with a fully connected layer that has only 10 hidden units.

+# Train Models

+Similar to the experiments in the publication the following command will create random partitions and will train one *DeepDocClassifier* model for each partition.

+      python train.py --build_partitions --train_models